-4.2.3 Voltage and Temperature Conditions
+4.2.1 Voltage and Temperature Conditions

 The three correlation levels defined above address the semiconductor processing conditions of the sample component, but they do not address operating voltage and temperature.
 Voltage is easy to measure; temperature is not.
-It is possible for the modeling engineer to measure junction temperature by observing the characteristics of a semiconductor device (such as a diode) or by measuring the power the device draws for a known junction-to-ambient thermal resistance ( $\theta{ia}$ ).
+It is possible for the modeling engineer to measure junction temperature by observing the characteristics of a semiconductor device (such as a diode) or by measuring the power the device draws for a known junction-to-case thermal resistance (θ{ic}).

-When correlating lab data and simulation results using the Curve Overlay Metric, it is important that the voltage and temperature conditions in simulation match those in the lab as closely as possible.
-When using the Curve Envelope Metric, it is important that the voltage and temperature conditions are within the boundaries used to create the IBIS datasheet.
-In either case, the voltage and temperature should be documented in the IBIS Accuracy Trailer.
+When correlating lab data and simulation results using the Overlay Metric, it is important that the voltage and temperature conditions in both sets of data match as closely as possible.
+When using the Curve Envelope Metric, it is important that the voltage and temperature conditions are within the boundaries used to create the golden waveforms.
+In either case, the modeling engineer should document the voltage and temperature conditions.